Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 Meeting records (MD), Jacob was born on the 12th day, 1st month [March], 1729.

 This Joseph Hull served in the Revolutionary War.
+The donor descends from Daniel

 - Enoch Hull who was born about 1800 in St. Lukes Parish, Beaufort Co., SC and married

-Possibly Lineage R1b-15 John and James Hall
+Possibly Lineage R-15 John and James Hall

 These two donors match exactly with 25 markers, but there is a distance of 6 with 37 markers